mmbuw/massive-mobile-multiplayer/README.md

-# Massive Mobile Multiplayer Framework
+# Massive Mobile Multiuser Framework
-The Massive Mobile Multiplayer Framework is a sofware platform designed to enable setup-free interaction with shared public displays through personal mobile devices.
+The Massive Mobile Multiuser Framework is a sofware platform designed to enable setup-free interaction with shared public displays through personal mobile devices.
 In this repository, we provide its backend implementation together with the MMMBall application, a real-time soccer game to which client devices can connect and play along.
 Using a frontend interface which resembles a game controller, users can control their respective soccer players easily.

 # Setup and Installation